I’ve been practicing a new affirmation.

 And if you do – you HAVE to let me know in the comments.
 Also – what are your favourite affirmations?

-Don’t forget to follow SpirituallyEmpowered on Instagram for daily inspiration and more tips to live a happy, positive life!
+Don’t forget to follow SpirituallyEmpowered on Instagram for more inspiration and tips to live a happy, positive life!

 Love <3 xx